-Plaza de la Paja is a large square that slopes down from Plaza de los Carros to Calle Segovia – I lived 6 happy years here.
+Plaza de la Paja is a large square in the La Latina neighbourhood of Madrid, which slopes down from Plaza de los Carros to Calle Segovia.

 It’s on the edge of the oldest part of town called “Madrid de las Austrias”, an area that includes La Plaza de la Villa, la Plaza del Oriente and la Plaza Mayor – the heart of the old city.
 Back in the 13th and 14th centuries, there was a lively market here, selling straw (paja) for the mules that drew the carts (carros) hence the name.

 Great restaurants to choose from on the square include, Vida Burger (vegan burgers) and Delic, which has wonderful cakes, cocktails and coffee.
 Sitting outside is a good option; the trees make it a very pleasant place to be.